top of page

 Preparation

-Invert the cake tin onto a wire rack.
-Allow to cool completely inverted in the pan before removing from the pan, about 1 hour.
-To remove the cake from the pan loosen the outer edges of the cake with a long, thin knife around the inside of the pan and the centre core.
-Gently ease out the cake onto a wire rack.
-Serve the cake upside down.
+10. Bake for 55 to 60 minutes or until the cake bounces back to the touch and a tester comes out clean.
+Immediately invert the cake tin on a wire rack.
+Let the cake cool completely before removing from the tin (about 1½ hours).
+To remove the cake from the tin loosen the outer edges of the cake with a paring knife around the inside edges of the pan and the center tube.
+Gently ease out onto a wire rack.
+Flip the cake back upright and lightly dust with confectioners’ sugar.
+To serve, use a serrated knife to cut the individual slices.

 bottom of page